flamingchickens1540/RobotSoftwareTraining/README.md

 type `git checkout c1Template` to checkout the branch with the template code for a Robot SW 1 certification.
 Change "`c1Template`" to "`c2Template`" if you are working on a Robot SW 2.

-> :exclamation: Robot software (and many organizations around the world) use Git
-> and Github to manage their collaboration on code.
-We recommend that at some
-> point in the near future, you check out [this](https://www.w3schools.com/git/)
-> Git tutorial to learn how to use Git effectively.

 #### Opening up your project folder in your IDE
 Now that you have the proper template downloaded onto your computer, all that